Lulukaros/alx-low_level_programming/0x01-variables_if_else_while/README.md

 1-// that takes the last digit of the variable n and checks if it's zero, less than 6 and not 0, or greater than 5

+2-// that prints out the alphabet using the function "putchar"